Margaret Roper: Relationship with Thomas More

-Roper's relationship with her father, Thomas More, is renowned and often cited as an examplar of familial loyalty.
-More often referred to Roper as "My dearest Meg".
+Margaret Roper's relationship with her father, Thomas More, is renowned and often cited as an examplar of familial loyalty.
+More often referred to her as "My dearest Meg".

-Roper visited More often during his imprisonment in the Tower of London.
-Thomas Cromwell allowed the visits in the hope that Roper would persuade More to accept the Acts of Supremacy to avoid execution.
-During her visits, Roper smuggled letters and other things to and from More.
-Roper is credited with putting together a dossier of the letters written by More during his time in the tower.
+Margaret visited More often during his imprisonment in the Tower of London.
+Thomas Cromwell allowed the visits in the hope that she would persuade More to accept the Acts of Supremacy to avoid execution.
+During her visits, she smuggled letters and other things to and from More.
+Margaret is credited with putting together a dossier of the letters written by More during his time in the tower.

 Thomas More was beheaded in 1535 for his refusal to accept the Acts of Supremacy and the Act of Succession (1534) of Henry VIII of England and swear allegiance to Henry as head of the English Church.
 Afterwards, More's head was displayed on a pike at London Bridge for a month.
-Roper bribed the man whose business it was to throw the head into the river to give it to her instead.
+Margaret Roper bribed the man whose business it was to throw the head into the river to give it to her instead.
 She preserved it by pickling it in spices until her own death at the age of 39 in 1544.
 After her death, William Roper took charge of the head, and it is buried with him.

 More and his relatives were branded traitors following his execution.
-Roper took steps to clear her father's name posthumously by hiring More's old secretary John Harris to collect and recreate his writings to prove that there was no evidence of treason found within them.
+Margaret Roper took steps to clear her father's name posthumously by hiring More's old secretary John Harris, to collect and recreate his writings to prove that there was no evidence of treason found within them.

 Death

-Roper died in 1544 and was buried in Chelsea Parish Church, with her father's head being taken by William Roper who survived her by thirty-three years.
-He never remarried, and honoured her memory by living a life devoted to learning, beneficence, and piety.
-Following her husband's death, Roper was reinterred in the vault belonging to the family of Roper, in St. Dunstan's, Canterbury.
+Margaret Roper died in 1544 and was buried in Chelsea Parish Church.
+William Roper, who survived her by thirty-three years, took charge of Thomas More's head.
+He never remarried, and honoured his wife's memory by living a life devoted to learning, beneficence, and piety.
+Following her husband's death, Margaret was reinterred in the vault belonging to the Roper family, in St. Dunstan's, Canterbury.